dottedfingertips/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

     - for Worldwide, frequency used is 868 Mhz
 - **Max Bolus on Pump (U)** (in an hour): This needs to match the setting set on your pump (see Configuration of the pump above).
 This setting should be carefully considered as it determines how large a bolus AndroidAPS can ever set.
 - **Max Basal on Pump (U/h)**: This needs to match the setting set on your pump (see Configuration of the pump above).
 Again this setting must be carefully selected as it will determine how much AndroidAPS can deliver via your basal rate.
 This will effectively set the maximum temporary basal rate.
 As an example setting this value to four times your maximum standard basal rate would allow a 400% Temporary Basal Rate.
 The maximum value permitted by the pump is 34.9 units per hour.
-- **Delay before Bolus is started (s)**: This is delay before bolus is sent to pump, so that if you change your mind you can cancel it.
-Canceling bolus when bolus is running is not supported by pump (if you want to stop bolus when running, you have to suspend pump and then resume).
+- **Delay before Bolus is started (s)**: The number of seconds after a bolus is issued before the command is actually sent to the pump.
+This period of time allows the user to cancel the bolus in the event a bolus command is sent in error.
+It is not possible to cancel a bolus that has started via AndroidAPS.
+The only way to cancel a bolus that has already started is to suspend the pump manually followed by resuming it.
-- **Medtronic Encoding**: This is setting which determines, if 4b6b encoding that Medtronic devices do will be done in AndroidAPS or on RileyLink.
-If you have a RileyLink with 2.x firmware, default value will be to use Hardware encoding (= done by RileyLink), if you have 0.x firmware this setting will be ignored.
+- **Medtronic Encoding**: Determines if the medtronic encoding is carried out.
+Selecting Hardware encoding (i.e. carried out by the Rileylink compatible device) is preferred as this results in less data being sent.
+Selecting Software encoding (i.e. carried out by AndroidAPS) can help in the event frequent disconnects are seen.
+This setting will be ignored if you have firmware version 0.x on Rileylink devices.
-- **Battery Type (Power View)**: If you want to see battery power in your pump, you need to select type of battery you use (currently supported Lithium or Alkaline), this will in turn change display to display calculated percent and volts.
+- **Battery Type (Power View)**: In order to correctly determine the remaining battery power level you should select the type of AAA battery in use.
+When a value other than simple view is selected AndroidAPS will display the remaining calculated battery percentage level and volts.
+The following options are available:

+    - Not selected (Simple view)
+    - Alkaline (Extended view)
+    - Lithium (Extended view)
+    - NiZn (Extended view)
+    - NiMH (Extended view)

-- **RileyLink Configuration**: This will find your RileyLink/GNARL device.
+- **RileyLink Configuration**: This option allows you to find and pair your Rileylink compatible device.
+Selecting this will show any nearby Rileylink compatible devices and the signal strength
-- **Set neutral temp basals** is an option which can help prevent Medtronic pumps from beeping on the hour.
-If enabled if will cancel a temp basal before the hour end to prevent this from happening.
+- **Set neutral temp basals** By default Medtronic pumps beep on the hour when a temporary basal rate is active.
+Enabling this option can help reduce the number of beeps heard by interupting a temporary basal at the hour change in order to supress the beep.

 ## MEDTRONIC (MDT) Tab
 ![MDT Tab](../images/Medtronic02.png)

-On pump tab you can see several lines that are showing pumps (and connections) current status.
+When AndroidAPS is configured to use a Medtronic pump a MDT tab will be shown in the list of tabs at the top of the screen.
+This tab displays the current pump status information along with some Medtronic specific actions.
 - **RileyLink Status**: It shows status of RileyLink connection.
 Phone should be connected to RileyLink all the time.
 - **Pump Status**: Status of pump connection, this can have several values, but mostly we will see sleep icon (when pump connection is not active), when command is beeing executed, we might see "Waking Up", which is AAPS trying to make connection to your pump or description of any command that might be running on pump (ex.: Get Time, Set TBR, etc.).
 - **Battery**: Shows battery status depening on your configuration.
 This can be simple icon showing if battery is empty or full (red if battery is getting critical, under 20%), or percent and voltage.